-PERSONAL: Grew up in Pittsburgh, Pennsylvania…favorite NHL player growing up was Marc-André Fleury…favorite hockey moment was winning the gold medal with team USA at the world junior championships…enjoys fishing during the offseason…Twitter handle is @JohnGibson35.
+PERSONAL: Grew up in Pittsburgh, PA…favorite NHL player growing up was Marc-André Fleury…favorite hockey moment was winning the gold medal with Team USA at the 2013 World Junior Championship…enjoys fishing during the offseason…Twitter: @JohnGibson35, Instagram: @JohnGibson36.